HOME JOIN SCHEDULE

 Society Etiquette

-1. If you are unable to score with your next shot, please pick up your ball to reduce slow play.
+1. If you are unable to score any Stableford points with your next shot, please pick up your ball to reduce slow play.

 2. Keep up with the group in front.